teoljungberg/clone/README.md

 ### CDPATH

-It is highly recommended to set the `CDPATH` environment variable to the different hosts you have repositories on.
-This allows for quick access due to the known directory structure.
+It is recommended to set the `CDPATH` environment variable to the different hosts you have repositories from.
+This allows for quick access and quick cloning due to the known directory structure of clone(1).

 ```
 % CDPATH=$HOME/src/github.com